The Program

 You and your team will play the part of senior executives tasked with responding to the crisis as it unfolds: you’ll receive emails, social media updates, phone calls and more throughout Thursday night.
 Then, on Friday, you’ll come to Michigan Stadium to present your strategy to your board of directors (made up of esteemed U-M alums), journalists, and the public.
 Along the way, you’ll receive personalized feedback from business leaders, communication coaches, and faculty experts.

-This program is generously sponsored by General Motors.
+This program is generously sponsored by General Motors and McKinsey.

 Skills You’ll Learn